 Here is my story of my family’s purchase of a larger home (we were bursting at the seams!) just this past April 2020.
 It was my opinion, and my teams’, that we were going to see a pause in the Real Estate Market and when restrictions were eased there was going to be significant pent up demand.
 I trusted this belief and my wife and I had been tracking the market for a solid 6 months.
 We found a home we felt would work just right for us and we pulled the trigger despite some uncertainty in the market to say the least.
 Essentially, my money was where my mouth was.
 To be honest, I was more excited than scared but that was not by a landslide!
 I recall the looks on friends and even some colleagues’ faces when I told them I was in contract to purchase a home.
 There were the genuine congratulatory comments, but there was an undertone of skepticism they just couldn’t hide.
 You are making your move-up purchase NOW?
 We ratified the contract the day after SIP started!
 Needless to say, I had a few sleepless nights and take that reminder to heart as I work with clients going through the same process.

 It’s an interesting experience managing a real estate transaction on behalf of yourself.
 I have done it before of course, but it always reminds me of all the points of angst and stress.
 Why would the seller not agree to this or that?
 Why can’t we get this document the lender is asking for signed quickly?
 LOL, I sounded like a normal buyer at times and I have been involved in over 500 transactions!
 Nonetheless, we worked through it.
-My inspectors and contractors were able to work with me as normal – thankfully the home we purchased was vacant.
+My inspectors and contractors were able to work with me as normal – thankfully the home we purchased (check it out here) was vacant.
 We took care of some termite related work, repaired the sewer line (I dug a hole 5 feet in the ground and had to give up and hire a contractor to finish the job, my neighbors immediately knew I was crazy!) and personalized it with a bunch of paint and a few fixtures.
-Meanwhile, without youth sports and extracurricular activities, my family turned to a lot of furniture refreshing projects.
-We painted dressers, cabinets, and even a few doors when we moved in!
+We also hired the professionals at https://commercial-painting.co.uk/ to paint rooms, dressers, cabinets, and even a few doors when we moved in!
+Meanwhile, without youth sports and extracurricular activities, my family turned to a lot of remodeling projects.
+If you want to create a beautiful yard, you should hire the services of landscaping downers grove experts.

 Moving day was April 17 and the moving company sent the cavalry.
 It was fantastic to have such a large crew but imagine how you felt about shared surfaces and strangers touching your things at that time (and now).
 The guys were great, super polite and professional, but literally everything I owned was handled by strangers.
 My wife was a disinfection machine!